 - Perfectly spiced with a taste of Italy in every bite

-What Ingredients Do You Need To Make Italian Stuffed Peppers?
+What Ingredients Do You Need To Make This Recipe?

-We make our Italian Stuffed Peppers with rice and ground beef as well as sausage, mozzarella and parmesan cheese.
+We make our stuffed peppers with rice and ground beef as well as sausage, mozzarella and parmesan cheese.
 Prepared marinara sauce along with an onion and fresh garlic are also needed.
 An egg for binding the filling, bread crumbs for the topping, Italian seasoning, salt, and pepper are called for as well.
 Of course, you need bell peppers!
 If you want spicy Italian Stuffed Peppers, you can use a spicy sausage to up the heat!

 How Do You Make Italian Stuffed Peppers?